 You need to take a broad view of your topic, so you can grasp its depth, breadth, and historical context.
-This will help you refine your topic, enabling you to present an interesting argument for your presentation.
+This will help you refine your topic, enabling you to present an interesting argument in a 5-page paper.

 You'll see that you can combine/trade subheadings to select the span of time and topic of your search!